Q. What are the dates of the 2017 State Fair?

 Q. Is there tram service at the Fair?

-A. New for 2016, all Fair trams will be offered free of charge from 10:00am - 10:00pm, thanks to a sponsorship from Chevrolet.
+A. Again for 2017, all Fair trams will be offered free of charge from 10:00am - 10:00pm, thanks to a sponsorship from Chevrolet.
 Fairgoers are able to make use of the Fair’s internal tram network to travel around the perimeter road, stopping at 11 scheduled stops.
-Tram service stops temporarily from 5:15 - 6:45pm for our six special day parades, and resumes after the parade is finished - these occur on Friday, August 26, and from Monday-Friday, August 29 - September 2.
+Tram service stops temporarily from 5:15 - 6:45pm for our six special day parades, and resumes after the parade is finished - these occur on Friday, August 25, and from Monday-Friday, August 28 - September 1.

 Q. Is there public transportation service to the Fair?

-A. Centro will once again provide its popular direct service to the New York State Fair from August 25th through September 5th.
-Centro Express buses will regularly depart from 14 NYS Fair Park-N-Ride locations across Onondaga, Cayuga, and Oswego Counties arriving at the Fair’s Main Gate.
+A. Centro will once again provide its popular direct service to the New York State Fair.
+Centro Express buses will regularly depart from State Fair Park-N-Ride locations across Onondaga, Cayuga, and Oswego Counties arriving at the Fair’s Main Gate.
 Click here for locations and schedules.
 Centro Ride Passes and transfers will be accepted on all State Fair service buses.
 Fares and times will vary depending on location.
 For more information, please contact Centro’s Call Center at (315) 442-3400.

 Amtrak will once again provide this summer service directly to the New York State Fair, offering families a convenient and affordable way to travel to the state's largest annual event this summer.
 For reservations or information, visit Amtrak.com or call 1-800 USA-RAIL.